 We will always discuss the options available to you, which include but are not limited to litigation, and alternative dispute resolutions such as negotiations, separation agreements, mediation, arbitration, and collaborative family law.

 In mediation, both parties and their lawyers sit down with a mediator in aim to resolve the issues at hand with the focus of meeting everyone’s needs.
 In contrast to a court proceeding where a judge has control of the outcomes, mediation participants are able to work through and find the best and even non-conventional solutions that best suit their needs.
-Our trained mediator is Brandon Hastings.
-We also use six other trained and experienced mediators.
+We use six of our trained and experienced mediators.

 An arbitration is an alternative dispute resolution which is similar to a court proceeding, but is less formal and often much quicker than going to court.
 We use retired judges and senior practitioners for arbitration.